 Given the large size of the Cork Harbour SPA, the dilution provided in the estuarine environment and naturally fluctuating levels of silt within these estuarine habitats, impacts are only likely to arise from extremely severe levels of siltation or major spills of hydrocarbons.
 The small scale of the proposed development means there is no significant risk of severe silt levels being generated or major spills of hydrocarbons.
+A natural buffer zone exists between the development area and the stream and the provision of a single span bridge will result in limited disturbance of riparian habitats.
+Therefore, construction runoff from the site will be negligible.
 It is noted that environmental control measures will be implemented during construction in line with standard guidelines.
 Whilst the implementation of such measures during construction will assist in minimising impacts on the local environment, the implementation of these measures has not been taken into consideration in this screening report when reaching a conclusion as to the likely impact of the development on Natura 2000 sites.

-The proposed development site is located a considerable distance from the Cork Harbour SPA (4.4 km).
-Given the small scale of the proposed development and the dilution within Cork Harbour, there is no significant risk silt or hydrocarbon contamination within Cork Harbour SPA.
+The proposed development site is located a considerable distance from the Cork Harbour SPA (10.5km upstream).
+Given the small scale of the proposed development, the distance upstream of the SPA and subsequent dilution available in local watercourses, there is no significant risk silt or hydrocarbon contamination within Cork Harbour SPA.
 Therefore, no impact on water quality within Natura 2000 sites during construction is predicted to occur.